Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Twisted-wave formalism

 \subsection{Differential cross section for ionization by twisted light}

-With the help of the ''twisted'' matrix element (\ref{eq:matrix_element_twisted}) one can evaluate the angle--differential photo\-ionization cross section.
-This cross section depends both on the polarization state of incident photons and on the spatial arrangement of an atomic target.
-We start our analysis from the simplest case of a \textit{homogeneous macroscopic} target that consists of atoms, randomly and uniformly distributed within the $xy$--plane.
-Below we consider the differential cross section for various polarization states of incident light for such a target .
+With the help of the ``twisted'' matrix element (\ref{eq:matrix_element_twisted}), one can evaluate the angle-differential photo\-ionization cross section.
+This cross section depends on both the polarization state of the incident photons and the spatial arrangement of the target.
+We start our analysis from the simplest case of a \textit{homogeneous macroscopic} target that consists of atoms randomly and uniformly distributed within the $xy$~plane.
+Below we consider the differential cross section for various polarization states of the incident light for such a target.